Tensor categories for vertex operator superalgebra extensions: Introduction

 The first motivation for our study of vertex operator algebra extensions concerns the invariant theory of \VOAs{}, in which two types of extensions appear.
 First, if $V$ is a \VOA{} and $G$ is a group of automorphisms of $V$, then we have an extension $V^G\subseteq V$, where $V^G$ is the vertex operator subalgebra of $G$-fixed points.
 Secondly, if $B$ is a vertex operator subalgebra of $V$ (with generally different conformal vector), then the vertex operator subalgebra of $V$ that commutes with $B$, $C=\text{Com}\left(B, V\right)$, is called the $B$-coset \VOA{} of $V$, and $V$ is an extension of $B\otimes C$.

-In many applications, we understand $V$ and $B$ fairly well, but we would like to understand as much as possible of the representation theory of either the orbifold $V^G$ or the coset $C$.
-This is called the orbifold or coset problem.
+In many applications, we understand $V$ and $B$ fairly well, but we would like to understand the representation theory of either the orbifold $V^G$ or the coset $C$.
+These are called the orbifold and coset problems, respectively.
 Conversely, the inverse orbifold (respectively, inverse coset) problem occurs when we understand $V^G$ (respectively, $B\otimes C$) reasonably well, but we would like to understand the representation theory of $V$.
 The theory of our work exactly applies to the inverse orbifold and coset problems because our starting assumption is an extension $V\subseteq A$ where the smaller algebra $V$ already has a braided tensor category of modules.
-Interestingly, we can also handle the coset problem efficiently, and we illustrate this in Section \ref{sec:coset} for parafermionic cosets, that is, the vertex operator subalgebra $B$ is a lattice \VOA.
-In this case, when $V$ is in particular based on affine Lie algebras at positive integral levels, the coset problem has been analyzed previously in the works \cite{ADJR, ALY, DLY, DLWY, DR, DW1, DW2, DW3}.
-A better understanding of the orbifold problem requires the study of $G$-crossed tensor categories \cite{Ga, Mu1, Mu2, K, K2} in the context of vertex operator algebras.
-We plan to contribute to this problem in the near future.
+Interestingly, we can also handle the coset problem efficiently, and we illustrate this in Section \ref{sec:coset} for parafermionic cosets, where the vertex operator subalgebra $B$ is a lattice \VOA.
+In this setting, when $V$ is in particular an affine vertex operator algebra at positive integral level, the coset problem has been analyzed previously in \cite{ADJR, ALY, DLY, DLWY, DR, DW1, DW2, DW3}.
+A better understanding of the orbifold problem requires the study of $G$-crossed tensor categories \cite{T-Gcross, Ga, Mu1, Mu2, K, K2} in the context of vertex operator algebras; we plan to contribute to this problem in the near future (since the first version of this paper was written, one of us has completed an extensive study of the orbifold problem in \cite{McR}, using the theory developed in this work).